-Have you ever wondered why some sugar you buy, even if it looks the same as any other sugar, just does not produce the results you would like?
+All sugar is not the same, and that is why even if it looks the same as any other sugar, it just may not produce the results you would like?

-Until I started using icing/confectioners sugar to make my own gum paste to produce sugar flowers and for other decorations on my cakes, I thought all sugar was the same.
-In fact, for everyday use, such as sweetening food and drinks, there is not a lot of difference.
+Until I started using icing/confectioners sugar to make gum paste for making sugar flowers and make rolling fondant to cover my cakes, I thought all sugar was the same.
+For everyday use, such as sweetening food and drinks, there is not a lot of difference.

 Sugar beet and sugarcane are the plants that provide the sugar we use every day.
-Two completely different plants, one is a root vegetable and the other is a type of grass.
-Although the chemical makeup of the plants is similar they are not the same and sugar beet is cheaper to produce because it only requires one refining process whereas sugar cane requires two.
+Two completely different plants, one is a root vegetable, and the other is a grass type.
+Although the plants’ chemical makeup is similar, they are not the same, and sugar beet is cheaper to produce because it only requires one refining process, whereas sugar cane requires two.

 You would need to be a sugar connoisseur to tell the difference between the taste of sugar made from either plant if you put it in your coffee.

 Are you wondering what this has to do with baking and decorating a cake?

 However, if you use sugar for decorating cakes, then it is a different matter.
 I have talked to bakers who have tested the various sugars in baked goods, and they said that there is a difference in the texture and the taste of the products they make, depending on which type of sugar they use.
 Their unanimous verdict seems to be that they all prefer sugar that’s made from sugarcane.